qgis/QGIS-Documentation/source/docs/user_manual/plugins/python_console.rst

   * :guilabel:`Enable Object Inspector (switching between tabs may be slow)`:
     Enable the object inspector.

-  * :guilabel:`Auto-save script before running`: Will save the script automatically when executed.
+  * :guilabel:`Auto-save script before running`: Saves the script automatically when executed.
 This action will store a temporary file (in the temporary system directory) that will be deleted automatically after running.